brenmcnamara/ML/papers/008/README.md

 The first issue is that language models are often very slow to train.
-This is primarily because existing solutions (at the time of this paper) use sequence models, which most be run sequentially.
+This is primarily because existing solutions (at the time of this paper) use sequence models, which must be run sequentially.
 Therefore, such models have natural bottlenecks on how fast they can be run.
 The authors point out two
 examples: ByteNet and ConvS2S, for speeding up the overall computation of language models using convolutional neural nets.